Commitment to Diversity, Equity & Inclusion (DEI)

-means acknowledging and making adjustments to address the consequences of a long history of prejudice and discriminatory treatment that continues and has a negative impact on Black, Brown, Indigenous, and marginalized communities
+Acknowledging and making adjustments to address the consequences of a long history of prejudice and discriminatory treatment that continues and has a negative impact on Black, Brown, Indigenous, and marginalized communities.

-are those that include an active, intentional, meaningful, and equitable engagement across the diversity of our NACE community.
+Are those that include an active, intentional, meaningful, and equitable engagement across the diversity of our NACE community.
 Recognizing our diversity while meaningfully engaging it facilitates greater awareness, knowledge, understanding of the complex ways individuals engage within systems and institutions.
-Building these skills and abilities among individual members will begin to address past injustices and lay a strong foundation for equitable success for our individuals and organizations, and, as a consequence, our nation and the global communities where we work.
+Building these skills and abilities among individual members will begin to address past injustices and lay a strong foundation for equitable success for our individuals and organizations.

-has several elements that affect many areas of public policy and public administration; it is fair treatment of all people in a society, including respect for the rights of people who have been marginalized and the equitable distribution of resources among members of a community; it is fairness manifested in society through healthcare, gender equality, reproductive rights, education, employment, and voting; and it imposes personal responsibility to collaborate with others to design and continually perfect institutions as tools for personal and social development.
+Has several elements that affect many areas of public policy and public administration.
+It is fair treatment of all people in a society, including respect for the rights of people who have been marginalized, and the equitable distribution of resources among members of a community.
+It is fairness manifested in society through healthcare, gender, equality, reproductive rights, education, employment, and voting.
+Imposing personal responsibility to collaborate with others to design and continually perfect institutions as tools for personal and social development.